Especially the bedroom, a place that should always evoke a sense of peace and…ahhhhhh.

 In fact, having a neat and organized bedroom can have a huge impact on your mental and emotional outlook.
 According to Lifehack, organizing your bedroom (and keeping it that way) can change your life!

-Organizing Ideas For Bedrooms: Maximize Your Space
+Tip One: Maximize Your Space

 Wide, low dressers are great for long walls.
 Shorter walls or small rooms benefit from tall wardrobes and armoires because they maximize vertical space.
 A nightstand (or two, if you have the space) is perfect for storing the things you need for a restful night’s sleep.